-Any Burmese curry has an aroma that is just so inviting.
-Due to its geographical position, the cuisine of Burma/Myannmar is influenced from its neighbours, China, India and Thailand.
+Burmese curries have an aroma that is just so inviting.
+Beacause of its place in the world, the cuisine of Burma/Myannmar is influenced from its neighbours, China, India and Thailand.
 This curry definitely has an Indian and Thai influence.
 But with a very unique personality like so many delicious South East Asian Curries.
 The ginger, lemongrass and umami fish sauce fusion scents the air whenever it's on the stove.
 So inexplicably fragrant.
 In my house, everyone knows when my Burmese chicken curry is on the go - even Shirley the dog!

 Simple and healthy.

 My Burmese curry recipe is simple to follow and easy to prepare - the only tech you need is a stick blender - and you'll be good to go.
 You'll be pleased to know that it's also a healthy curry.
 Not a lot of fat, no calorie rich coconut cream - just honest, wholesome ingredients.
 It feels lighter and brighter than some of the heavier curries of Malaysia, Indonesia and India that I cook.

 In my quest for Burmese curry hits, i've enjoyed other recipes, I loved a version of Burmese Chicken Curry from Food52which does use coconut milk.
 Shout out - it was delicious too! 💁🏽♂️